-Through Videotron, the Corporation is the largest cable operator in the Province of Québec and the third largest in Canada, in each case based on the number of cable customers, as well as an Internet service provider and a provider of cable and mobile telephony and OTT video services in the Province of Québec.
+Through Videotron, the Corporation is a leading cable operator in Canada and the largest in the Province of Québec based on the number of wireline Revenue Generating Units ("RGUs"), as well as a leading provider of mobile telephony and OTT video services in the Province of Québec.
 Videotron's cable network is the largest broadband network in the Province of Québec covering approximately 80% of the Province of Québec's estimated 3.7 million premises.
 The deployment of its LTE-Advanced ("LTE-A") and 5G wireless networks and its enhanced offering of mobile communication services for residential and business customers will allow Videotron to further consolidate its position as a provider of integrated telecommunication services, as well as an entertainment and content leader.
 Videotron's products and services are supported by the latest coaxial, fibre-optic and wireless technologies.
 Through roaming agreements with hundreds of domestic and international network operators, Videotron's customers benefit from extensive coverage in Canada and throughout the world.